 - A. General objectives.
 Roads shall be of sufficient width, suitably located, and adequately constructed to accommodate the prospective road maintenance equipment, service and emergency vehicles.
-The arrangement of roads shall be coordinated such that they compose a convenient system, cause no undue hardship to adjoining properties, and render no property inaccessible from an existing road or from a proposed road in a subdivision for which a completion bond or similar performance guarantee has been posted.
-The Town of Woodstock Complete Streets Policy shall be integrated into the design of all new streets and roads, including minor roads as defined in this Subdivision Law, to the maximum extent possible in the earliest stages of project development so that the design, construction, maintenance, and operation of all roads provide a comprehensive and integrated street network that is safe, accessible, and comfortable for all drivers, transit users, pedestrians and bicyclists. - B. Arrangement of roads/stub roads.
+The arrangement of roads shall be coordinated such that they compose a convenient system, cause no undue hardship to adjoining properties, and render no property inaccessible from an existing road or from a proposed road in a subdivision for which a completion bond or similar performance guarantee has been posted. - B. Arrangement of roads/stub roads.
 To the extent practicable, the arrangement of roads in the subdivision shall provide for the continuation of roads to adjoining subdivisions and to adjoining properties which are not yet subdivided, by use of stub roads, in order to provide for a logical and efficient network of roads for general traffic, maintenance and transmission of utilities.
 Any stub road shall be provided with a temporary turnaround according to standards provided for cul-de-sac roads below.
 A note on the subdivision plat shall state that the land included within the turnaround which is outside the normal road right-of-way shall revert to the abutter upon continuation from the stub road. - C. Road connections.
 Subdivisions containing twenty (20) or more lots shall have at least two (2) connections with existing roads, with roads shown on the Town's Official Map as may be developed in accordance with § 270 of the New York State Town Law, or roads shown on an approved subdivision plat, or for which a performance bond or similar performance guarantee has been posted.
 Both road connections should conform to major road specifications. - D. Cul-de-sac roads. - (1) Any cul-de-sac or permanent dead-end road shall be restricted to a length of 2,000 feet in order to provide for convenience of traffic movement and to facilitate effective police, fire and related emergency protection.
 At the end of cul-de-sac or permanent dead-end roads there shall be a paved "T" turnaround or equivalent fully paved circle with a radius of 50 feet.
 The "T" portion of the turnaround shall be paved to a width of 30 feet and shall have a minimum overall length of 120 feet.
 Where the end of the road meets the turnaround, flares of thirty (30) feet in radius shall be provided on each side of the road to facilitate turning into the "T" portion (see Addendum D).